Red1812/BTMLColorLOSMod/README.md

 - Add dashes to the line of fire indicator drawn between the currently controlled mech and enemy targets
 - Shift to different color settings with an easy button press

+Added by Redferne in v0.8:

+- Recompiled for BT 1.8

 Added by Redferne in v0.7:

 - Fixed for BT 1.7 using the new DrawLine from HBS

 Added by Redferne in v0.6.4: